toddknutson/software_tips/tmux/readme.md

 ## Load the `tmux` software

 After connecting to the MSI HPC login node, we need to load the `tmux` software.
-I have installed the software as a personal module -- but you can load my version or install it yourself.
+MSI has an old tmux version (1.8) installed at `/bin/tmux`.
+I have installed the latest version (3.1b) as a personal module -- but you can load my version or install it yourself.
+Loading my version will automatically load a dependency library (libevent).

 ```